Hayk: Genealogy

-Integrating the Armenian tradition into biblical tradition, Movses Khorenatsi describes Hayk as a descendant of Noah through the latter's son Japheth: "Yapheth begat Gamer [Gomer]; Gamer begat T‘iras; T‘iras begat T‘orgom [Togarmah]; T‘orgom begat Hayk."
+Integrating the Armenian tradition into biblical tradition, the old Armenian historian Movses Khorenatsi describes Hayk as a descendant of Noah through the latter's son Japheth: "Yapheth begat Gamer [Gomer]; Gamer begat T‘iras; T‘iras begat T‘orgom [Togarmah]; T‘orgom begat Hayk."
 Hayk's descendants through his son Aramaneak (Aramanyak) are listed as follows: "Aramaneak begat Aramayis; Aramayis begat Amasya; Amasya begat Gełam [Gegham]; Gełam begat Harmay [Harma]; Harmay begat Aram; Aram begat Ara the Handsome."
-Hayk's other sons, according to Moses, were Khoṛ and Manavaz.
-Moses also gives the names of numerous other descendants of Hayk (Haykazunis, "of Hayk's lineage," also known as the Haykids), such as Sisak, Skayordi, Paruyr, and Vahe, some of which he identifies as kings of Armenia.
+Hayk's other sons, according to Khorenatsi, were Khoṛ and Manavaz.
+Khorenatsi also gives the names of numerous other descendants of Hayk (Haykazunis, "of Hayk's lineage," also known as the Haykids), such as Sisak, Skayordi, Paruyr, and Vahe, some of whom he identifies as kings of Armenia.

 In reference to Hayk's descent from Torgom/Togarmah, medieval Armenian sources sometimes referred to Armenia as T‘orgoma tun ("House of Torgom") and to Armenians as T‘orgomyan azg ("the people of Torgom").
+Khorenatsi was not the first to identify Togarmah as the ancestor of the Armenians.
+The earlier Armenian history attributed to Agathangelos contains this tradition, which derives from the Greek Chronicle attributed to Hippolytus, compiled before AD 235.
+Less frequently, medieval Armenian authors traced the Armenian nation's ancestry to Ashkenaz, Togarmah's elder brother.
 The connection between Hayk and the descendants of Noah was created by Christian authors following the Christianization of Armenia in order to connect Armenians to the biblical narrative of human history.

-In the Georgian history attributed to Juansher, Hayk is likewise identified as the son of Torgom/Togarmah and described as "prince of the seven brothers and stood in service to the giant Nimrod (Nebrovt') who first ruled the entire world as king."

-One of Hayk's most famous scions, Aram (whose name Moses purports to be the origin of the name Armenia), settled in Eastern Armenia from the Mitanni kingdom (Western Armenia), when Sargon II mentions a king of part of Armenia who bore the (Armenian-Indo-Iranian) name Bagatadi (which, like the Greek-based "Theodore" and the Hebrew-based "Jonathan," means "god-given").
+In the Georgian History of the Kings of Kartli (part of the compendium called The Georgian Chronicles) written or edited by Leonti Mroveli, Hayk (whose name is rendered Haos) is named as one of eight brothers who were sons of Togarmah; these eight brothers are said to have "served the giant Nebrot' [Nimrod], who was the first king of the whole world" and are identified as the ancestors of the "Armenians and Georgians, Ranians and Movkanians, Hers and Leks, Megrelians and Caucasians".
+In the corresponding section of the Armenian version of The Georgian Chronicles, which includes an abridged translation of History of the Kings of Kartli, Hayk is called "lord of the seven brothers".
+Earlier Armenian sources do not mention any brothers of Hayk.

 Legend

-Hayk was a handsome, friendly man, with curly hair, sparkling eyes, and strong arms.
-He was a man of giant stature, a mighty archer and fearless warrior.
-Hayk and his people, from the time of their forefathers Noah and Japheth, had migrated south toward the warmer lands near Babylon.
-In that land there ruled a wicked giant, Bel.
-Bel tried to impose his tyranny upon Hayk's people.
-But proud Hayk refused to submit to Bel.
-As soon as his son Aramaniak was born, Hayk rose up and led his people northward into the land of Ararad.
-At the foot of the mountain he built a village and gave it his name, calling Haykashen.